Frequently Asked Questions

 New houseparents are in “flex” status when they are first hired.
 This means they live in a private apartment, but work in a variety of homes until assigned a specific student home.
 When placed into a student home, they move into the apartment connected to that home.

-No pets are permitted initially.
+Fish and/or a dog (of an approved breed) are permitted, with prior approval.
+Specific pet protocols must be followed.
 Once houseparents are placed in a home, certain breeds of dog are permitted with approval.

 Overnight guests must be pre-approved and complete a clearance process.
 Illegal drugs and weapons are not permitted on campus.
 Alcohol is permitted in houseparent private apartments but houseparents may not use nor be under the influence of alcohol while on duty.
 The campus is non-smoking.
 Houseparents are required to carry personal renters’ and liability insurance coverage.